-KUMB.com is an independent website managed by supporters of West Ham United which offers a fans' perspective on current affairs at the club.
-As an independent organisation we remain free to speak openly and honestly about the club and its business.
+KUMB.com is an independent media organisation managed by supporters of West Ham United.
+It provides a platform to fans where they may share their views on current affairs at the club via a multitude of formats.
+As an independent organisation we remain free to speak openly and honestly about the club and its Board.

-KUMB.com is the longest-running independent West Ham website.
-In our first year online - season 1997/98 - KUMB generated just a few thousand page views; we now serve several million pages each and every month to more than 150,000 unique visitors.
+KUMB.com is the longest-running and busiest independent West Ham website.
+In its first year online - season 1997/98 - KUMB generated just a few thousand page views; we now serve several million pages each and every month to an ever-increasing readership.

-Our news archive is the most comprehensive record of daily Hammers news available on the web (covering some 15 years, considerably longer than even West Ham United's own official online archive); you may search our news database here.
+KUMB's news archive is the most comprehensive record of daily Hammers news available on the web (covering some 20+ years, considerably longer than even West Ham United FC's own online archive); you may search KUMB's entire news database here.

 KUMB is an acronym of Knees up Mother Brown.
 Why Knees up Mother Brown?
 Simply because it was a song popular with West Ham United's away support between the early 1960s and late 80s and often heard following a good win on the road - so it represents happier days...

 KUMB first went online during the summer of 1997 and has been ploughing on - through good times and bad (and even worse!) - ever since.

 KUMB's creator, owner and Editor is Graeme Howlett, who initially developed KUMB as a temporary project in the summer of 1997.
 Gordon Thrower, who has contributed to KUMB for most of that time became Deputy Editor in 2005.

 The current Forum moderators are (in no specific order) Up the Junction, Gnome, Chalks, Rio, BristolHammerFC, The Pink Palermo and -DL- - whilst scores of fellow Hammers have contributed match reports and articles over the years.